centreon/centreon-documentation/en/alerts-notifications/notif-configuration.md

 2. On the **General Information** tab, in section **Notification**, check that **Enable notifications** is set to **Yes**.

     If the option is set to **Default**, Centreon will use the value defined on the closest parent template.
-If no value is defined on any parent template, **Default** means **No**.
+If no value is defined on any parent template, **Default** means **No** unless the contact has been configured to be notified on a host.

-3. In sections **Hosts** and **Services**, check that the [options](#reference) are consistent with what you have defined at host/service level:
+3. In sections **Host** and **Service**, check that the [options](#reference) are consistent with what you have defined at host/service level:

-    - What is defined on the contact takes precedence over what is defined on the host/service.

-        For instance, if you have set the **Host Notification Options** to **None** on the contact, the contact will receive no notifications for the host, even if you have enabled all types of notifications for the host.
+    - For instance, if you have set the **Host Notification Options** to **None** on the contact, the contact will receive no notifications for the host, even if you have enabled all types of notifications for the host.
+If you have enabled all types of notifications on the contact but only **Critical** notifications on a service, the contact will only receive **Critical** notifications for this service.
     - If you have defined no rule on the contact, the rules defined in the closest contact template are applied.
     - If you have defined rules on the contact, these will take precedence over rules defined on the contact template.